Infinite temperature at zero energy: Feynman-Kitaev Clock Model

 where

 and \(\ket{\psi_0}\) is a state in \(\Hspin\).
-We refer to this model as the open \FKclock{} model, to indicate that it has open boundary conditions---there are no terms in the Hamiltonian which couple \(\ket{T-1}\) to \(\ket{0}\).
+Note that the terms in the Hamiltonian act locally on the spin system (the unitaries $u_t$ appearing in $H$ are {\it geometrically local} gates).
+We refer to this model as the open FK clock model, to indicate that it has open boundary conditions---there are no terms in the Hamiltonian which couple \(\ket{T-1}\) to \(\ket{0}\).

 The interpretation of the Hamiltonian~\eqref{eqn:OpenClock} is as follows.
 The projector \(\Pi^\text{(init)}\) picks out an initial state \(\ket{\psi_0}\) on which some quantum computation \(\prod_{t=0}^{T-2} u_t\) is to be performed.
 Then each of the projectors \(\Pi_t^\text{(tick)}\)tries to connect each ``tick'' of the clock with the application of a gate $u_t$ to the spins [\autoref{fig:clocks}(a)].
 That is, it gives an energy penalty unless a state is of the form \(u_t \ket{\psi_t} \otimes \ket{t+1} + \ket{\psi_t} \otimes \ket{t}\).
 In fact, this Hamiltonian is frustration free, with a unique zero-energy ground state given by the \emph{history state}